zaclang/buildkite-monorepo-example/README.md

 ## buildkite-monorepo-example

-* Single commit to deploy any number of services
+* Single commit to deploy any number of services from a single repo

-* Service pipeline steps are dynamically consumed on change
+* Services define their own build & deploy stages

 * Single click to release all changed services